LinneaBackgard/package-tracker-viewer/README.md

 - Add filtering by delivery status
 - Add search by customer or order ID
 - Add sorting by delivery date
-- Optional: Add a map to display delivery locations
+- Add a map to display delivery locations

 ---